Ole-Sereni: Our full report

 Opened in 2009, the Ole-Sereni is a convenient hotel for Nairobi’s airports.The building, which formerly housed the US Embassy, borders the north side of Nairobi National Park, and has a first-floor terrace giving direct views across the savannah.

 In its main public areas, the hotel makes an impression that’s busy, youthful and smart, if a little tacky.
-At more than 125m in length, and barely 20m wide, the corridor-like shape of the Ole-Sereni gives it something of the atmosphere of an ocean liner, or an airport – albeit an airport throbbing with dance music – which is heightened by the number of air crew who routinely lodge here between flights, and sometimes party hard and late in the bars and corridors.
+At more than 100m in length, and barely 20m wide, the corridor-like shape of the Ole-Sereni gives it something of the atmosphere of an ocean liner, or an airport – albeit an airport throbbing with dance music – which is heightened by the number of air crew who routinely lodge here between flights, and sometimes party hard and late in the bars and corridors.
 Nevertheless, with its streamlined design, there’s an upbeat, positive feel about the Ole-Sereni which we liked, and the long first-floor terrace lining the park-facing side of the hotel, with a pool at its far end, is nice on a hot afternoon.
 The hotel is expanding: when we last stayed in November 2015, a new development was under construction, which we were told was due to be complete later in the year.

 The Ole-Sereni has a large and expensive gift shop and a spa and gym.
-The main spaces in the public areas, however, are given over to the very large Big 5 restaurant, with indoor seating and a terrace overlooking the park, and the next-door Waterhole sports bar, also with a terrace, the fourth-floor Eagle’s The Steakhouse and the Ngong Pool Bar.
+The main spaces in the public areas, however, are given over to the very large Big 5 restaurant, with indoor seating and a terrace overlooking the park, the next-door Waterhole sports bar, also with a terrace, the fourth-floor Eagle’s The Steakhouse and the Ngong Pool Bar.
 We thought the food was really good – surprisingly so – with perfectly prepared and presented à la carte orders arriving pretty quickly.

 A note about service, though: if you have any special requests, be sure to put them in early, and Expert Africa will get them confirmed and reconfirmed.
 The staff at Ole-Sereni deal with a lot of transient guests and the hotel is essentially a 24-hour operation, so while it's usually friendly enough, service can feel impersonal and it's certainly not consistent.